Metropolia-Garage-Club/Tutorials/vscode_docker_tutorial/get_started_with_docker.md

 install Docker Engine and Docker Compose separately.
 This option is only available on Linux.
 It's not really worth doing this unless you want to do something extremely computation heavy, so I recommend saving yourself the headache.

-If you need to develop for a resource-constrained target device like Raspberry Pi, I **DO** Recommend installing only the Docker Engine on that device.
+If you need to develop for a resource-constrained target device like Raspberry Pi, I **DO** Recommend installing only the Docker Engine and Docker Compose on that device.
 This gives you the ease-of-use and features of Desktop while developing, but removes the extra overhead on the target device where you only want to run the image.
 More on this in chapter 8.